Insomnia: Signs and symptoms

 Sleep onset insomnia is difficulty falling asleep at the beginning of the night, often a symptom of anxiety disorders.
 Delayed sleep phase disorder can be misdiagnosed as insomnia, as sleep onset is delayed much later than normal, while awakening spills over into daylight hours.

-It is common for patients who have difficulty falling asleep to also have nocturnal awakenings with difficulty returning to sleep.
-Two-thirds of these patients wake up in the middle of the night, with more than half having trouble falling back to sleep after a middle-of-the-night awakening.
+It is common for people who have difficulty falling asleep to also have nocturnal awakenings with difficulty returning to sleep.
+Two-thirds of these people wake up in the middle of the night, with more than half having trouble falling back to sleep after a middle-of-the-night awakening.

 Early morning awakening occurs earlier (more than 30 minutes) than desired, with an inability to go back to sleep and before total sleep time reaches 6.5 hours.
 Early morning awakening is often a characteristic of depression.
 Anxiety symptoms may well lead to insomnia.
 Some of these symptoms include psychological stress, compulsive worrying about the future, feeling overstimulated, and overanalyzing past events.

+Chronic insomnia may take a mental toll, affecting social interactions, work, and lifestyle.